Meromorphic vector fields with single-valued solutions on complex surfaces: Entire solutions

 \subsection{Riccati}

 Let~$\Pi:S\to B$ be a rational fibration and~$X$ a meromorphic vector field on~$S$ inducing a Riccati foliation~$\mathcal{F}$ adapted to~$\Pi$.
-Let~$F_1, \ldots, F_n$ be the special fibers of~$\Pi$.
-We will suppose that the Riccati foliation is in standard form, as discussed in Section~\ref{sec-ric}.
-Let~$\phi:\mathbf{C}\to S$ be a map with Zariski-dense image that is almost everywhere a solution to~$X$.
+We will suppose that the Riccati foliation is in standard form, as discussed in section~\ref{subsec-ric}.
+Let~$\phi:\mathbf{C}\to S$ be a map with Zariski-dense image that is almost everywhere a solution to~$X$ and let~$\mathcal{L}=\phi(\mathbf{C})$.
+Since we have the holomorphic function~$\Pi\circ\phi:\mathbf{C}\to B$, $B$ is either rational or elliptic.

 The vector field may preserve the rational fibration~$\Pi$.
 For this to happen, it is sufficient for~$X$ to be holomorphic in the neighborhood of a generic fiber.
-In this situation, the local flow will map fibers to fibers (by the maximum principle) and will induce a nowhere zero holomorphic vector field~$Y$ in the complement of a finite set of points in~$B$.
-By Lemma~\ref{fewstat}, $Y$ will extend holomorphically to~$B$, proving the Main Theorem for this case.
+In this situation, the local flow will map fibers to fibers (by the maximum principle) and will induce a non-identically-zero holomorphic vector field~$Y$ on~$B$.
+By lemma~\ref{fewstat}, $Y$ will extend holomorphically to~$B$, proving the Main Theorem for this case.
 However, this is not the only possibility, and there will be cases where the vector field will not preserve the rational fibration.
-In this case, we will prove the Main Theorem by showing the existence of another fibration that is invariant under the flow.
-Example~\ref{ex:notriccati1} gives an example of such a situation: a vector field with a transcendental maximal solution such that the foliation is a Riccati one with respect to some rational fibration, but where this fibration is not preserved by the flow (in this example, there is an elliptic fibration that is preserved).
+In this case, we will prove the Main Theorem either by showing that the vector field is birationally equivalent to a holomorphic one, or by exhibiting another fibration that is invariant under the flow (like in proposition~\ref{prop:susp}).
+Example~\ref{ex:notriccati1} gives an example of this last situation: a vector field with a transcendental univalent solution inducing a foliation which is Riccati with respect to a rational fibration, but where this fibration is not preserved by the flow (in this example, another fibration, elliptic, is preserved).